OlgicaZ/olgica-zlatkovska-capstone/README.md

 ## Nice-to-haves

-User Reviews: Provide users with the ability to submit reviews for the restaurant as guests.

-Restaurant Account Creation: Allow restaurants to create accounts, providing a platform for managing their menu information.
+User Account Creation: Allow users to create accounts

-Menu Creation and Update: Implement functionality for restaurants to create and update menu information through their accounts.
+User Account Update: Allow users to update information for their accounts

-Menu Item Deletion: Enable restaurants to delete particular menu items when updating their offerings.
+Comments/Rating : Allow users to leave reviews and/or rate the restaurant